 Boiler Upgrade Scheme – ‘BUS’

-The RHI (Renewable Heat Incentive) outlined further down this page, comes to an end on 31st March 2022.
+The RHI (Renewable Heat Incentive) outlined further down this page, came to an end on 31st March 2022.

-The Boiler Upgrade Scheme (BUS) will launch in spring 2022 (from April 1st) to aid the decarbonisation of buildings.
+The Boiler Upgrade Scheme (BUS) launched in spring 2022 to aid the decarbonisation of buildings.
 It will provide upfront capital grants to support the installation of heat pumps, and in some circumstances biomass boilers, in homes and some non-domestic buildings.
 The BUS will be open only to properties located in England and Wales.

-Currently the grant is going to be £5000 for Air Source Heat-pumps and £6000 for Ground Source Heat-pumps.
+Currently the grant is £5000 for Air Source Heat-pumps and £6000 for Ground Source Heat-pumps.
 This funding will be for approximately 30,000 heat-pumps per year, lasting for 3 years.

 The RHI at this moment is due to continue until the end of March 2022 and the available tariffs are as per the link below from the Ofgem website.